National Capitol DX Association's

 The product code of the Ready Post envelope which is suitable for QSL

-without clasps.
-For 90 percent of bureau users this envelope should
+envelope without clasps.
+For 90 percent of bureau users

 By mentioning the above envelope we are simply trying to be helpful.